choltz/blog/content/blog/building-a-functional-composition-library-in-ruby.md

   end
 {{< /highlight >}}

-This gets us a long ways towards practical composition in Ruby, but there more work to do:
+This goes a long ways towards practical composition in Ruby, but there more work to do:

-1. Make the composition a lot more terse by designating a functional composition operator and overloading it
+1. Designat a functional composition operator and overloading it
 2. Extract things like `remove_line_feeds` and `remove_markup` into a re-usable library of functions

-Each of these points will be addressed in the coming articles in this series.
+Next, we'll talk about the <a href="" target="window">composition operator</a>.